pschragger/IOT_Tutorials_for_VU/RPI_BUILD_LWM2M_DEVICE/README.md

 It is assumed that your already installed the esp-idf environment as describe in [RPI_ESP_IDF_tutorial](../RPI_ESP_IDF_tutorial).

+A helpful website to give your details of the ANJAY libraries is available at the [Anhay-doc site](https://avsystem.github.io/Anjay-doc/Introduction.html)

 ## Install C compiler ##

 1. Test to see if the c compiler is already installed  using